LeLuxNet/FastDeploy/README.md

 ### Access

-The first step is to make sure the account whose private token is set as the `token` in `config.json` has access to the repository.
+The first step is to make sure the account whose private token is set as the `token` in the `config.json` has access to the repository.

-For personal repositories just add his as a contributor.
+For personal repositories just add him as a contributor.
 Make sure you accepted the invite.

 For organisations add him as a member.

 ### Webhook

-Now open the repo settings.
+Now open the repository settings.
 Then go to `Settings` > `Webhooks` > `Add webhook`.

 Insert the FastDeploy API Endpoint + `/webhook` in the `Payload URL` field.
 This is in our case `https://api.lelux.net/fastdeploy/webhook`.

-Now select `application/json` in the `Content Type` dropdown menu.
+Select `application/json` in the `Content Type` dropdown menu.

-The secret you have to insert in the `Secret` field has to match the `secret` field in the `config.json` file.
+Insert the `secre` from the `config.json` into the `Secret` field.
 This value may be given to you by the server administrator.

+Select `Send me everything.`.

-After selecting `Send me everything.` and making sure the checkbox near `Active` is checked you can finally add the webhook.
+Make sure the checkbox near `Active` is checked.

+Click `Add webhook`.